rakoenig/data-collecotr/README.md

 ```

 ### Parameters
-- **--start**: Start date in YYYY-MM-DD format (default 2024-01-01)
+- **--start**: Start date in YYYY-MM-DD format (default 2023-12-01)
 - **--end**: End date in YYYM-MM-DD format (default is the current date)
+- **--dump**: Initiates dump mode if set to "true" (default "false").
+If enabled you will get a header line "Date,Resolved" plus one line with CSV data for each day from start to end.
+Otherwise you will just get one line, showing the count between start and end.

 ### Output
 The output is a series of CSV data, first column is the date starting at "--start" until "--end", the second column is the number of resolved tickets since the start date.

 ## Recommendations

 You can pipe the data to other programms or append it to an existing CSV file.
-It is recommended to create headers for the CSV file, so the first line should read something like `date,number`.

-Also note that this script iterates, so if you want to use it to add daily data you need to modify it a bit, e.g. remove the iteration loop, so that it does just one measurement for today.